deebot/PiCamera/Mail_multi_test/readme.txt

 This code sends mail to the receipients mentioned in the testfile.txt.
 The main.py sends mails when submit button is pressed.
-You first need to run the read.py. which will create the recepient list that will be used by the main.py.
+The read.py returns a list of recepients.
+The read.py can also return first and last name of the emailholder for a customised message